Explore UCD

 Approaches to Teaching and Learning:

-After an initial set of lectures, the module will have a series of student-led seminars in which two (or more) students will be expected to present - on either a specific dispute or a specific question.
-Students presenting will be provided with an outline of the particular topic and will be expected to conduct sufficient research to allow them to present the seminar.
-Students not presenting will be provided with a list of questions to be addressed in their reading for the seminars in which they are expected to actively participate.
+Students presenting will be provided with specific reading for the particular topic and will be expected to conduct sufficient research to allow them to present the seminar.
+Students not presenting will be expected to actively participate.

 Requirements, Exclusions and Recommendations